NateEag/how-i-code/content/software-surprises.rst

 command-line program) a copy of the terminal session.

 Once you have collected all the evidence you can, decide whether the surprise is a problem or not.
-Check program documentation to see if it mentions situations like yours.
+Check program documentation and issue database to see if your situation has been encountered before, and whether there is a workaround or a fix for the issue available.

-If you cannot decide whether the surprise is a problem, show the programmer(s) your evidence and ask what they think.
+If you are not sure whether the surprise is a problem, create an issue report to find out what the programmers think.

 ..
 TODO Factor bug reporting out to its own essay?

-If the surprise is a problem, then file a bug report.
-Sometimes the project documentation will contain instructions on bug reporting, which you should follow if it's available.
-Some programs have built-in bug reporters, which can make your job simpler.
+If the project documentation has instructions on bug or issue reports, follow them.
+Some programs have built-in bug reporting functionality, which can make your job simpler.

 The first step in writing a bug report is to reproduce the problem.
 Your explanation of the surprise should guide you in the right direction, and can be